nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 This means that your machine is running Java version 17.0.11, which means that Java 17 is installed.

----

 {: .alert .alert-info}
 >:information_source: **Note**
 >Depending on your system setup, you may need to install JavaFX separately.
 You can refer to the [OpenJFX installation guide](https://openjfx.io/openjfx-docs/#install-javafx) for detailed instructions.

 {: .alert .alert-info}
->:information_source: **Note**
+> :information_source: **Note**
->For users of other operating systems, as long as you have the following installed, you can use MediBase3:
+> For users of other operating systems, as long as you have the following installed, you can use MediBase3:
->- Java/OpenJDK 17
+> - Java/OpenJDK 17
->- JavaFX/OpenJFX 17
+> - JavaFX/OpenJFX 17

 {: .alert .alert-info}
 >:information_source: **Note**